sulimanzeen/utas-school-bus-web/README.md

 1. Requirements: PHP 7.2+ (or compatible), a webserver (Apache/Nginx), and MySQL (or MariaDB).
 2. Place the project in your webroot (for example, `htdocs` or `www`).
-3. Create a database and import your schema (this project does not include an SQL dump).
+3. Create a database and import the schema from `SQL/school-bus.sql`.
 4. Update database credentials in `api/config.php`.
 5. Access the app in your browser (e.g. `http://localhost/index.php` or `Dashboard.php`).